abbyteitgen11/AMES_GNN_MTL_Network/AMES_FINAL/README.md

 Replace `metrics_77_0.pt` with whichever provided checkpoint you want to analyze (metrics_77_0.pt is the checkpoint used in the paper).

+Note: Only metrics_77_0.pt is provided in the checkpoints/final directory, due to size constraints.
+To reproduce all checkpoints, rerun crossfold validation analysis (see below)

 ---

 ## Code overview